 The rotor itself with 25 parts and separate beams is impossible to assemble to achieve sufficient strength.
 I improvised with bits of rod and plastic card.
 Most etched metal parts were useless for the rotor.
 I drilled holes to get a metal rod to get more strength.

 The blades were VERY carefully bent an bit.
 The rotor has been kept loose to turn and be less fragile and I hope it remains strong enough.
 Set the 3 blades at 120 degree angles.

 The tail rotor is again in 3 separate blades.

 The various smaller parts are the steps #16 on both sides; note that the slide doors left side and right side are on different positions. xAt that time not always the demountable longer step #17 were fitted.
 Do not forget some panels #26 and strips #27 on the belly.

 I was not sure about the exhausts #35 at the left side.
 Probably it was just one, so I cut off one of the pair.

 The decals are a mix of the LF Models decals and an old Dutch Decal set 72025 that I still had.
 (The numbers 8 - 1 on the LF set do not have the correct style, so got these from the DD set).
 At that time at Saba, the title "jezebel" was not yet painted on the helo.

 After that, the model was finished quickly; the wheels should have caps and these are not included with the model.
 I mounted the wheels reversed, the 'spokes' are now on the back.
 That completed this tiny yellow model.

-Sikorsky S-51, written by Nico Geldhof, published by Geromij.
+- Sikorsky S-51, author Nico Geldhof, published by Geromij, The Netherlands.

 Back to 1/72 Models